brave-chat/brave-chat-server/README.md

 ## Deployment

-To use the deta version of the API you'll need to create a Deta account and obtain a project key, that's all you need for the API to work.
+To use the deta version of the API you'll need to create a Deta account.

 ### Deta Micros